charukiewicz/charukiewicz/posts/2014-10-14-providing-information.md

 The general idea behind information density is to supply the recipient with information in a way that allows him to spend as little time as possible digesting it, while still giving him everything he needs or expects.

-This may intially sound like information relevenace.
+This may initially sound like information relevance.
 That is not the case, however.
 If we go back to my 'Python' Google search example.
 Google returns results about the programming language and not the reptile because it knows that the programming language is more relevant to me.
 This has nothing to do with density.

 A great example of the principle of information density in action in the form of an activity digest email that many services provide.
 Suppose I get a daily digest of new posts of a particular forum I visit.
 The daily digest is designed to summarize the new content from each day, emailed automatically at the end of the day.
 The daily digest will likely list at least the title of each post, and a link directly to it.
 But there are other pieces of information which might also be worth including.